A Comprehensive, Compact and Modern Solution

-The NEW Oculus Smartfield offers a comprehensive, compact and modern solution, with a shortened examination time and intuitive analysis.
+The OCULUS Smartfield offers a comprehensive, compact and modern solution, with a shortened examination time and intuitive analysis.
 Optimised for monitoring functional impairment in glaucoma, it boasts speed, precision and reliability.

 Hosting the SPARK threshold strategy, field examinations on glaucoma patients can be performed in just 3 minutes per eye along with improved progression analysis.